bruceravel/larch-plugin-tutorial/mback/mbackfunction.md

 ## Tabulated cross section data

-The next seven lines gather tabulated values for bare-atom cross sections from either the Cromer-Liberman of Chatler tables.
-These arrays are gnerated on the data grid, broadened by the core-hole lifetime, and placed in the data group.
+The next seven lines gather tabulated values for bare-atom cross sections from either the Cromer-Liberman of Chantler tables.
+These arrays are generated on the data grid, broadened by the core-hole lifetime, and placed in the data group.
 If the `return_cl` flag is set to True, the real part of the energy-dependent cross-section is also placed in the data group.